dcsjapan/jekyll-theme-spectral-deluxe/_demo_pages/error.md

 ## {{ page.title }}

-The error page is<br />a no-frills version of the<br />landing page layout.
+The error page is<br />a simpler version of the<br />landing page layout.